kb1000fx/KMS-Client/README.md

 # KMS Client
-A simple bat file to activate Windows and Office.
+A simple batch file to activate Windows and Office.